Social Workers in Congress

 The eighth of ten children, Garcia saw her parents struggle to raise her and her siblings.
 Garcia's parents taught her that with hard work and a good education, she could accomplish anything.
 As a result of these lessons, Garcia dedicated herself to success at school.
 She earned a scholarship to Texas Woman's University in Denton, where she graduated with a degree in social work and political science.
 Garcia then received her Doctor of Jurisprudence from Thurgood Marshall School of Law at Texas Southern University in Houston.

-In her third term, Garcia is serving as the Vice Ranking Member on the Financial Services Committee and as a member of the Select Subcommittee on the Weaponization of the Federal Government.
-She is also a member of several caucuses and task forces including the Democratic Women’s Caucus, the House Democratic Caucus Poverty Task Force, and the Congressional Social Work Caucus.
+In her fourth term, Garcia is serving as the Vice Ranking Member on the Financial Services Committee and as a member of the Select Subcommittee on the Weaponization of the Federal Government.
+She is the new chair of the Congressional Social Work Caucus and a member of several other caucuses and task forces including the Democratic Women’s Caucus and the House Democratic Caucus Poverty Task Force.

 U.S. Congresswoman